The Next Day (song): Music video

 The music video debuted on 8 May 2013.
-It was directed by Floria Sigismondi, who also directed the video for the preceding single, "The Stars (Are Out Tonight)", and features English actor Gary Oldman and French actress Marion Cotillard, along with David Bowie.
+It was directed by Floria Sigismondi, who also directed the video for the preceding single, "The Stars (Are Out Tonight)", and features English actor Gary Oldman and French actress Marion Cotillard, along with David Bowie, and music producer Yves Rothman.
 The video depicts Bowie performing in a bar called The Decameron—reference to the Boccaccio's work of that name known also for its satirical depiction of clergymen—and populated with religious figures and half-naked women.
 The video also portrays Marion Cotillard's character (who is presumed to be a prostitute) suffering from gruesome stigmata, with the detailed depiction of the blood bursting from her wounds, while the priest is dancing with her.
 Other horror elements such as eyeballs carried on a plate are also present.
 The music video ends with the stigmatized woman apparently born again as an innocent girl and Bowie saying simply, "Thank you Gary, thank you Marion, thank you everybody."
 Bowie then disappears.